 Avoid using pesticides.
 Insecticide and herbicide used to control insects an d weeds have unintended consequences on pollinators and wildlife, including bees, birds, butterflies, and aquatic organisms.
 For more information on going pesticide-free, visit the Midwest Pesticide Action Center website.

-and the Illinois Department of Natural Resources are partnering with the Illinois Secretary of State to create a monarch licence plate decal.
+Sign up for a monarch license plate decal.
+The Illinois Environmental Council, Natural Resources Defense Council and the Illinois Department of Natural Resources are partnering with the Illinois Secretary of State to create a monarch licence plate decal.
 This decal will help fund the planting of milkweed roadside habitat in Illinois.

 You can apply for your decal in three easy steps: